SapnilSyncoria/Real-Estate/README.md

-"# Real-Estate"
-"# Real-Estate"

-Real Estate Bipro — Odoo Customization Suite
+Real Estate — Odoo Customization Suite

 This project is a comprehensive Odoo application for real-estate management, enriched with customizations in sales, invoicing, accounting, products, and security.